 World War I coincided with the breakthrough of the wristwatch.
 New and trailblazing designs followed in each subsequent decade.
-From the WatchTime Design Special 2019, here are our highlights, from the beginning of the 20th Century to the present day.
+From the WatchTime archives, here are our highlights, from the beginning of the 20th Century to the present day.

 Many soldiers in World War I preferred a quickly readable watch on the wrist to a timepiece safely tucked away in a pocket of their uniform jacket.
 One consequence of this was that after the Great War ended, the wristwatch became popular among men, many of whom had formerly belittled it as a feminine accessory.
 Wristwatches worn by soldiers on the front lines were typically equipped with protective grids to cover their crystals, which were not yet shatterproof.

 Wristwatches emerged as a genre in their own right during the Roaring ’20s, and Louis Cartier was among the trailblazers.
 He sketched his first Cartier Tank in 1917.
 The model was first produced in 1919 and it was given its elongated “cintrée” shape in 1921.

 The Art Deco style also influenced the design of wristwatches.
 With a rectangular case engraved with parallel lines at its upper and lower margins, the Reverso was a child of its era.
 LeCoultre was one of its producers.